Introduction

 Building a CafeX App

-When building an application on CafeX there are a number of aspects that need to be considered in the design.
+When building an application in CafeX, there are a number of aspects that need to be considered in the design.
 Each of these items are described below.

 Use Case

-The use case of an application describes how it will be utilized by the users or systems that interact with it.
-In general the use case should call out:
+The use case defines how the application will be used by the users or systems that interact with it.
+A well-defined use case should include:

 • The Actors that make use of the system.
 This is the term for any external entity that interacts with the application, like other users or machines.
-Each actor can have 1 or more activities in the application.
+Each actor can perform one or more activities in the application.

 Defining an application with a user case helps scope the application and gives you a framework to work within.